Reset Password

 Roman Agora Forum| Thessaloniki Greece | My Greek Holidays

-Right next to the church of St. Demetrius is the Roman Agora, which occupies an area of about two hectares in the center of the Roman city.
-It was built at the end of the 2nd century in place of the market that existed here before.
+Right next to the Church of Saint Demetrius is the Roman Agora, which occupies an area of about two hectares in the heart of the ancient city.
+It was built at the end of the 2nd century – replacing the marketplace that had existed there previously.

-Public buildings, shops, and an amphitheater that could hold 2500 spectators were built according to a unified architectural concept.
-The complex was the economic and commercial center of the city but also had an administrative and entertainment character.
+The public buildings, shops, and an amphitheater were designed according to a unified architectural concept.
+This complex served as the city’s economic and commercial hub, while also hosting administrative functions and public entertainment.

 Roman Agora’s opening hour